jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 A complete implementation of the above is availble at [Proxy Wrapped Object Pool Design and Implementation](#proxy-wrapped-object-pool-implementation).

 ### The Sin of Omission Revisted
-I was about to write more about RAII, but since I've already addressed it in [Sin of Omission](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html#the-sin-of-omission), I'll just provide a reference if anyone's interested.
+I was about to write more about RAII, but since I've already addressed it in [Sin of Omission](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html#the-sin-of-omission).
 Here are the highlights:
 * The GoF used different method names for each of their creational design patterns.
 Their contract method names indicated **how** the object was created, which I felt violated encapsulation.
 * I prefer contract method names that make sense from the client's point of view indicating **what** contract method does rather than **how** it does it.
 That is, I prefer a contract that's designed from the _outside in_ rather than from the _inside out_.
 I prefer `acquire()` as my creational contract method name, since the client uses it to ___acquire___ an object without knowing **how** the object is acquired.
 * The GoF didn't address object reclamation or memory clean up.
 The memory for some creational pattern acquired objects should be reclaimed, such as memory from a [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html), whereas some memory should not be reclaimed, such as memory from a [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html).
 This is mostly not an issue for memory managed languages with garbage collection, such as Java, but it's an issue for non-garbage collected languages, such as C++.
 Some of the GoF's creational design pattern example C++ code leaks memory.
 * In addition to using a standard `acquire()` method name, I prefer to include the `release(Reference)` method to reclaim objects when no longer being used by the client.
 I don't always do this in Java, but I declared `release(Reference)` consistently when I was a C++ developer.
 I even did this for Singleton, for which its `release(Reference)` would be a no-op, since I wanted consistency in all of my creational contracts.
-I wanted `acquire()` and `release(Reference)` to be called in pairs.
+I wanted `acquire()` and `release(Reference)` to always be called in pairs.
 * I never trusted developers to call `acquire()` and `release(Reference)` consistently in pairs, since this required them to read and understand the documentation.
 I knew they would find and call `acquire()` since it was the only mechanism that would acquire an object for them, but I didn't trust them to consistently read and understand that they had to call `release(Reference)` as well.
 Their code would appear to work even if object references were not released.
 They would leak memory, but they wouldn't suffer the consequences of their leaked memory until production.
 Therefore, I provided an RAII wrapper that ensured that `acquire()` and `release(Reference)` were always called in pairs.
 An added bonus to the RAII wrapper was that no additional reading of the documentation or understanding was needed by the developers.
 C++ developers could instantiate the RAII wrapper on the stack locally, or they could instantiate it in the heap via a call to `new RaiiWrapper()`, but then they explicitly took on the responsibility to `delete()` the heap reference themselves.
 I didn't need to document this.
 It's documented in every C++ book that's ever been published.
 Since Java doesn't support RAII in the same way as C++, we need to rely upon try-with-resources for the same effect.

 ## On Demand Wrapped Object Pool Design and Implementation